CLSherrod/clsherrod.github.io/_posts/2008-06-26-why-businesses-fail.md

 date: 2008-06-26 00:17:55
 published: true
 categories:
-- Essays
+  - Business & Entrepreneurship
 tags:
   - business
-permalink: "/why-businesses-fail/"
+permalink: /why-businesses-fail/
 ---
 Government types say that businesses fail because they don't have enough money.
 I don't believe this at all.
 Businesses fail because business forget to sell.
 Professionals think they don't have to sell.